layoutBox/FlexLayout/README.md

 <a href="https://github.com/mirego/PinLayout"><img src="docs/images/flexlayout_plus_pinlayout_small.png" alt="FlexLayout" width="250"/></a>

 **FlexLayout** is a companion of **[PinLayout](https://github.com/mirego/PinLayout)**.
 They share a similar syntax and method names.
 PinLayout is a layout framework greatly inspired by CSS absolute positioning, it is particularly useful for greater fine control and animations.
 It gives you full control by layouting one view at a time (simple to code and debug).

+* A view can be layouted using FlexLayout, PinLayout, or both!
-PinLayout can layout anything, but in situations where you need to layouts many views without requiring the finest control, FlexLayout is best fitted.
+* PinLayout can layout anything, but in situations where you need to layouts many views but don't require the PinLayout's finest control nor complex animations, FlexLayout is best fitted.

-A view layouted using PinLayout can be embedded inside a FlexLayout's flexbox container and reversely PinLayout can layout a FlexLayout view.
+* A view layouted using PinLayout can be embedded inside a FlexLayout's container and reversely.
 You choose the best layout framework for your situation.

 <br>